App Performance Tournament Wrap Up: Inside Great Online Retail Experiences

 - Technology-related companies fare worse than others; Luxury is the worst of all.
 Predictably, luxury brands choose glitz over utility.
 Perhaps their customers are less sensitive to performance and usability; but just think – if they took some cues from mass retail and boosted conversions by even fractions of a percent, the payoff could be huge, as average tickets for those companies can hover around $500.

 Most of all, we learned that there’s a broad range of actual experiences, even among the most successful sites.
 There’s certainly not a replicable “formula” for a great online retail experience.
-What matters most is solid performance and feature delivery.
+What matters most is a solid performance and feature delivery.